SMS Selangor: History

-After more than 34 years of establishment, SMSS now stands tall and proud alongside other more established SBPs like its own sibling rivals like Sekolah Menengah Sains Tengku Muhammad Faris Petra and Sekolah Menengah Sains Raja Tun Azlan Shah.
-They find themselves locking horns with each other during yearly competitions such as rugby, hockey, debate, wind orchestra and other events organized by the SBP Sector under MOE.
+After more than 34 years of establishment, SMSS now stands tall and proud alongside other more established SBPs like its own fellow rivals like Sekolah Menengah Sains Tengku Muhammad Faris Petra and Sekolah Menengah Sains Raja Tun Azlan Shah.
+They find themselves locking horns with each other during yearly competitions such as rugby, hockey, debate, wind orchestra and other events organized by the SBP sector of the Ministry of Education (MOE).
 Needless to say, Sekolah Menengah Sains Selangor has won their fair share of these competitions, and they would have given a more than worthy challenge for their opponents.
-The school have been an off-site team challenge for MasterChef Malaysia season 2.
+Interestingly, the school was selected to be one of the off-site team challenge venues for MasterChef Malaysia season 2.

 In 2013, in conjunction with the school 40 years celebration, the school were honoured to host the Fully Residential School Excellence Day, while the school also hosted FRSIS (Fully Residential Schools International Symposium) in 2016.